Frequently Asked Questions

 If you have Microsoft Project installed and you receive the "Unable to Start Microsoft Project" message when you attempt to run the Setup from within WBS Schedule Pro or the message "Microsoft Project is not installed" when trying to access Microsoft Project, it could be one of the following:

-1. Incompatible version of MS Project - It may be that your version of WBS Schedule Pro is not compatible with the version of MS Project you have installed.
+1. An old version of WBS that is incompatible with your version of MS Project - It may be that your version of WBS Schedule Pro is not compatible with the version of MS Project you have installed.
 For example, if you have Project 2016 installed, only WBS Schedule Pro version 5.1.0014 or later can recognize this version.
 Upgrade or Update WBS Schedule Pro to the latest version to resolve this.